Optical Transceiver Failure Impacting Netherlands Traffic Flow

 14:00 - Full service recovery achieved, traffic flow to Netherlands restored

-14:20 - INCIDENT RESOLVED - All systems operating normally, monitoring confirmed stable
+14:20 - Incident resolved, all systems operating normally, monitoring confirmed stable

 Root Cause